paypal/dustjs-onload-context/README.md

 ```

 #### Usage
-To enable support for the `context` argument, simply require and invoke the exported function (which will decorate
+To enable support for the `context` argument, simply require `dustjs-onload-context` and invoke the exported function
-dustjs) and assign a function which accepts three arguments to the `onLoad` dust property.
-Functions assigned to `onLoad`
+(which will decorate dustjs).
+Then, you can assign a function which accepts three arguments to the `onLoad` dust property.
-which only accept 2 arguments are considered a noop and are treated the same as the original dust `onLoad` API.
+Functions assigned to `onLoad` which only accept 2 arguments are considered a noop and are treated the same as the
+original dust `onLoad` API.

 To revert dust back to its original functional, this module returns a function once invoked.
 Invoking this function will
 revert dust and `onLoad` to their original behavior.